hortonworks/cloudbreak/docs/gcp_cb_shell.md

 ### Create a cloud credential

-In order to start using Cloudbreak to provision a cluster in Google Cloud you will need to have an GCP credential.
-If you do not want to Cloubreak to reach you google cloud resources then you have to delete the service account.
+In order to start using Cloudbreak to provision a cluster in Google Cloud you will need to have a GCP credential.
+If you do not want to Cloubreak to reach your Google Cloud resources then you have to delete the service account.
 ```
-credential create --GCP --description "description" --name my-gcp-credential --projectId <your gcp projectid> --serviceAccountId < your GCP service account mail address> --serviceAccountPrivateKeyPath <path of your GCP service account generated private key> --sshKeyFile <path of your GCP public key>
+credential create --GCP --description "short description of your linked credential" --name my-gcp-credential --projectId <your gcp projectid> --serviceAccountId <your GCP service account mail address> --serviceAccountPrivateKeyPath <path of your GCP service account generated private key> --sshKeyPath <path of your GCP public key>
 ```

 Alternatively you can upload your public key from an url as well, by using the `—sshKeyUrl` switch.
 You can check whether the credential was creates successfully by using the `credential list` command.